kalininalab/LoReMINE/README.md

                         number of threads to use, default = 1 --prefix PREFIX       Prefix for the output.
 If you use "batch_run" parameter, then provide "NA" as an input for this parameter
   --asm-coverage ASM_COVERAGE
-                        reduced coverage for initial disjointig assembly (Used only for raw Pacbio and ONT reads) incase there is a high coverage of reads.
+                        reduced coverage for initial disjointig assembly incase there is a high coverage of reads.
 Default value is not set, so that it uses all reads to perform the assembly.
 Incase, the initial disjointigs doesn't get assembled due to very high coverage, then suggested value is "50", so that it uses longest 50x reads for initial disjointigs assembly
   --alt_param ALT_PARAM
                         Run the assembly using pacbio/nanopore raw reads with alternate parameters.
 Possible inputs are "True" or "False" (default = False).
 Use this parameter only when the assembly using default parameters in not satisfactory.
 Can only be used with